mineshkothari/fullstack/README.md

 For this reason, thorough testing was done at regular intervals during the development of Fullstack to focus on ensuring the website behaved similar on the main browsers listed above.

+When testing the website in Microsoft Edge v.41, I noticed major issues caused in the way the browser was rendering Flexbox.
+However, this was then tested again on Microsoft Edge v42 which has since resolved the way the browser renders Flexbox.

 ### Error Handling

 Comprehensive testing was undertaken to ensure users received clear error messaging in the event something 'went wrong'.